 My area is prone to hurricanes, so I wanted to share ways to save money while preparing for a hurricane.

-Develop a family plan: Talk with family and children about the emergency plan and what to do in case of a hurricane or natural disaster.
-See a checklist here.
+1. Develop a family plan: Get together as a family and talk about your emergency plan and what to do in case of a hurricane or natural disaster.
+Where will you meet, what is the safest location in your house, what if you need to evacuate, what should the children expect, etc. See a checklist here.

-Prepare early: The best way to save money is to be proactive and look for necessary items year round.
-Pick up flashlights, batteries, bottled water, non-perishable food, candles, paper plates and cups, etc. when they are on sale.
+2. Prepare early: The best way to save money is to be proactive and look for necessary items year round.
+Pick up flashlights, batteries, bottled water, non-perishable food, candles, paper plates and cups when they are on sale.
 Even if you haven’t prepared beforehand, don’t wait until the day of the storm to get supplies.
 Not only will you probably pay more and find many items out of stock; you don’t want to be stuck in the last minute craziness in the stores.
+Word of a hurricane hits my area and the shelves are literally cleared within hours.

-Entertainment for adults and kids: While riding out the store, make sure to have activities to keep everyone busy.
+4. Entertainment for adults and kids: While riding out the store, make sure to have activities to keep everyone busy.
 Get out board games, cards and books (maybe stop at the library a couple days in advance).
 You may not have electricity to run the tv, computer or gaming devices.
 Make sure to put items together, so you’re not searching the house for games with a flash light.
+You can also make an activity box similar to this travel activity box for kids.

 - You want food such as meat, poultry, and eggs in the refrigerator at or below 40 °F and frozen food at or below 0 °F